-Our Strength and Conditioning Programme is run by Lexie Jones-Hall who has good experience in working with both team and individual athletes, particularly with development athletes who are still at school or who have just transitioned out into the world of work and/or further study.
-She continues to provide our athletes with a great foundation in training to be an athlete, individual programmes for specific needs and a focus around injury prevention and recovery strategies.
-Lexie continues to work with our academy athletes as well as team development academies like Otago hockey, basketball, netball, Otago University rowing, as well as individual athletes like Courtney Duncan who is the current 2021 World Motocross champion.
-The HPSNZ gym environment offers athletes a unique environment to be inspired by other athletes and exposes them to different sports, training methods and levels of success and achievement.
-Lexie monitors their progress and oversees their technique and movement competency.
+Our Strength and Conditioning Program is run by Matt Blair who has 30+ years experience in working with both team and individual athletes.
+He continues to provide our athletes with a great foundation in training to be an athlete, individual programs for specific needs and a focus around injury prevention and recovery strategies.
+The gym offers athletes a unique environment to be inspired by other athletes and exposes them to different sports, training methods and levels of success and achievement.
+Matt monitors their progress and oversees their technique and movement competency.
 He also liaises with the athletes’ coaches to ensure they have input and are complimentary to what is they are trying to achieve.

-Lastly OAS are involved in coordinating the annual Elite Motorsport Academy week-long camp in Dunedin and the Motor Sport graduate programme that follows the camp, and provides services that have been identified through their individual performance plans.
+OAS are also involved in coordinating the annual Elite Motorsport Academy week-long camp in Dunedin and the Motor Sport graduate program that follows the camp, and provides services that have been identified through their individual performance plans.
 This is delivered in partnership with Motorsport NZ and the Motorsport NZ Scholarship Trust.
-This has been running for 17 years and since its inception in 2004, over 146 motorsport athletes have been through the programme.
-We’ve seen many successful motorsport academy graduates achieve on the world stage including the van Gisbergens, Hayden Paddon, Scott McLaughlin and Brendon Hartley.
+This has been running for 18 years and since its inception in 2004, over 150 motorsport athletes have been through the programme.
+We’ve seen many successful motorsport academy graduates achieve on the world stage including the van Gisbergen’s, Hayden Paddon, Scott McLaughlin and Brendon Hartley.

-OAS is very grateful for the support of our major funder, the Otago Community Trust and also the Aotearoa Gaming Trust (formerly Southern Trust), who help to fund our numerous programmes and in turn enable us to support our future sporting champions.
-Bendigo Valley Sports and Charity Foundation also kindly supported us in 2021.
-We are also grateful to the DCC for supporting us with rent overheads at the HPSNZ offices.
+OAS is very grateful for the support of our major funder, the Otago Community Trust and also the Aotearoa Gaming Trust (formerly Southern Trust), who help to fund our numerous programs and in turn enable us to support our Otago future sporting champions.
+Bendigo Valley Sports and Charity Foundation also kindly supported us to help contribute to our office lease costs.